OWWA Benefits Every OFW Needs To Know 20205 min read

-With billions of remittances they send every year, it’s no wonder Overseas Filipino Workers (OFWs) are often referred to as the pillars of our country’s economy.
-The government recognizes that, and in fact they have put up an organization that sees to our countrymen’s welfare: the Overseas Workers Welfare Administration (OWWA).
+With the billions of remittances they send every year, it’s no wonder that Overseas Filipino Workers (OFWs) are often referred to as the pillars of our country’s economy.
+Because of their contribution, the government rewarded them with different government programs, such as OWWA benefits.

-OWWA is a government agency that works with the Department of Labor and Employment (DOLE) to protect the interests, well-being, and comfort of many overseas Filipino workers.
+OWWA is a government agency that works with the Department of Labor and Employment (DOLE) to protect the interests, well-being, and comfort of OFWs.

 OWWA provides a wide variety of benefits, such as education, health, insurance, and livelihood programs to all OFWs.
-All Filipino migrant workers are entitled to these OWWA benefits, regardless if they are land-based or sea-based.
+These benefits are granted to all Filipino migrant workers, regardless of if they are land-based or sea-based.

 Here’s a list of OWWA members benefits that an OFW can enjoy.

-Apart from applying for a loan through private lending companies and financial institutions, overseas workers can also get financial assistance from OWWA through a OWWA loan.
+Apart from applying for a loan through private lending companies and financial institutions, overseas workers can also get financial assistance from OWWA through an OWWA loan.

-The OWWA loan is a personal loan that provides financial help for OFWs with their financial needs, whether it is for a vacation, business opportunities, or emergency expenses.
+The OWWA loan is a personal loan that provides financial help for OFWs whether it is for a vacation, business opportunities, or emergency expenses.

 To be eligible for the loan, an OFW must have a valid contract and be a bona fide member of OWWA.